 A secondary effect of the implementation of the Judgments Convention is the pressure it may apply to the Australian rules of adjudicative jurisdiction that allow Australian courts to deal with international litigation.
 There remains a very substantial disparity between the extremely broad adjudicative jurisdictions claimed by Australian courts and the narrow jurisdictions that are allowed to foreign courts by Australian courts considering whether to recognise foreign judgments.
 The Judgments Convention does not address this disparity, although the recognition of foreign judgments made when courts of origin exercise special jurisdictions somewhat narrows it.
-Unless the Australian rules of adjudicative jurisdiction are reformed, the enforceability of an Australian judgment in crossborder litigation will require a litigant's consideration of both the Australian rules of adjudicative jurisdiction and the different Judgments Convention rules of indirect jurisdiction.
+Unless the Australian rules of adjudicative jurisdiction are reformed, the enforceability of an Australian judgment in cross-border litigation will require a litigant's consideration of both the Australian rules of adjudicative jurisdiction.
 Ultimately, though, to get an internationally enforceable judgment, it would only be compliance with the Judgments Convention that counted.